culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 # EMPlaces data model notes

-@@TODO: reorganize titles of annotation diagrams
-@@TODO: Many of the details originally noted here have now been fleshed out in other documents; replace text with references.

 ## Shapes

 - large round-ended shapes designate classes, or entitity types, which in actual place descriptions appear as instances of the described class.
 The underlying rectangles to the upper left of the main class symbol indicate URIs or CURIEs (compact URIs) for one or more classes of which the designated value is a member.